 Effective DUI/DWI Representation

-Effective representation in your case depends on how quickly you get a DUI defense lawyer on your case to investigate the facts.
-As experienced DUI defense attorneys, we can explain the sobriety tests and the likely outcome of your case.
+Effective representation in your DUI case depends on how quickly you get a defense lawyer on your case to investigate the facts.
+As experienced DUI defense lawyers, we can explain the sobriety tests and the likely outcome of your case.
 We can advise you on whether to negotiate a plea agreement for a lesser charge or fight the DUI charge in court.
 Additionally, we will thoroughly prepare you for your court appearances, and be by your side every step of the way.

-Arizona law distinguishes four levels of drunk driving, with graduated penalties for each.
+Arizona law distinguishes four levels of intoxicated driving, with graduated penalties for each.
 Driving under the influence of drugs carries the same penalties as alcohol DUI except MVD revokes your driver’s license for one year.

 - Blood alcohol of .08 to .149: Driving Under the Influence (DUI), (also called Driving While Impaired (DWI)).